bbbbbr/Petris/README.md

 Petris - A puzzle game of shapely pets for the Game Boy Color (CGB)
 ===========

+(CURRENTLY A WORK IN PROGRESS, NOT YET RELEASED)

-Make your favorite pets in all shapes and sizes, keep ahead of the dropping pieces
+Build your favorite pets in all shapes and sizes, keep ahead of dropping pieces and make it to the next level.

 Petris is a new home-brew 2D puzzle game built for the Game Boy Color (CGB) and will run on original hardware.